telexintegrations/telex-grammar-fixer/README.md

 4. **If a test fails**, check the output for errors and adjust accordingly.

+## Setting Up Your Integration on Telex

+Follow these steps to properly integrate and test your application within the Telex organization:

+### 1. Add Your Integration (App)
+- Navigate to the **Telex** dashboard.
+- Add your integration (app), e.g., `FastAPI APM`.

+### 2. Create a Dedicated Testing Channel
+- Create a new channel for testing your app, e.g., `#fastapi-apm`.

+### 3. Configure Access Control
+- Go to the **Apps** tab and locate your app.
+- Click **Manage Access** next to your app.

+### 4. Set a Custom Output Channel
+- Click **Output** and set the **Custom Channel** to only your dedicated testing channel.
+- Ensure that **only your channel is checked** in the list of available channels.

+### Why This Matters
+By following these steps, you prevent your app from interfering with other integrations in the organization, ensuring a smooth and isolated testing environment.

 ## Screenshots
 Below are screenshots demonstrating how the integration works in a Telex channel: